-You thought that as a visionary, you had the right to impose your vision on the entire world, as if the world is your personal playground – and not a complex system of relationships in which you are only a small part.
+You thought that as a visionary, you had the right to impose your vision on the entire world, as if the world were your personal playground – and not a complex system of relationships in which you were only a small part.

 You were arrogant because nobody taught you otherwise.

 You were arrogant because you were high on your ego, because you were running away from yourself, from the hole in your heart that is gaping just where the indescribable love is supposed to be.

 Somebody lied to you about it when you were little – and you fell straight into the trap.

 It is not too late.

 You are still a part of all of us.

 But you have to accept the fact that you are not a messiah, and that you can only fix yourself.
 You are a part of the whole, and it’s not a bad thing.
 You can help, you can love, you can give – but you can’t fix anybody but yourself.

 Nobody can fix another human being.
 We have our freedom!